Over the years of content strategy research and planning we’ve come across a very common mistake that small businesses make.

 Here’s how it happens and how to fix it.

 SEO competition vs business competition

 When business owners reach out to us to buy a content plan, all of them talk about competitors.

-However, they mean business competitors – i.e. businesses having similar model, similar USP, similar location of the physical store, and so on.
+However, they mean business competitors – i.e. businesses having similar model, similar USP, nearby physical locations, and so on.

-Very few of this matters for blogging, SEO, and organic traffic you are after.
+Very few of this matters for blogging, SEO, and all that organic traffic you are after.

-SEO competitors are the sites that rank on search engines for the search keyword you are after, period.
+SEO competitors are the sites that rank on search engines for the keywords you are after, period.

 This is the reality that most business owners fail to face.